happy-envi-viewer

 Options tab#

-On the Options tab, you can change various view settings, how to connect to SAM and how annotations appear:
+On the Options tab, you can change various settings:

 Annotations#